 The two-lane street from the bridge to the border post is lit.
 The modern Sanvee - Condji bus station is a huge upgrade from its former self.
 In addition, the new parking lot at the border can accommodate up to 200 cargo trucks at the same time.

 Before I left Aného, I strolled around Amadoté, Yésuvito and Zongo neighborhoods.
-It was a hot afternoon but the breeze from the ocean was simply invigorating.
+It was a hot afternoon.
+Luckily, the breeze from the ocean was invigorating.
 I also had a closer look at the bridge some refer to as the gateway to Aného.
 It is under this bridge where Lake Togo drains into the Atlantic Ocean.